brandonmarshal/lsx-demo-theme/logs/week49/logs-week48-day2.md

 -   2.20 hrs - Working on the Playwright branch, adding more features and reviewing recommendations from AI reviews.
 -   3.10 hrs - Completed the additional Playwright setup, found bugs to fix and completed the review on the PR, and planned the document to build for this implementation of Playwright.
+-   2.40 hrs - Made changes to the LS-2615 branch, applying recommendations from AI reviews.
+Then built the doc for LS-theme playwright guide.

 ---